Thokas99/Laboratory_of_Mathematical_Modelling/Graphs/Readme.md

-# Graphs produced by the our code
+# Graphs produced by our code